Alexandria's founded by Alexander

 At the southern end of Falerii Novi, the GPR has pinpointed a large rectangular building that is connected to a series of water pipes leading to the aqueduct.
 The pipes could be traced further as they run beneath houses and not only through the streets as one would expect.
 The rectangular construction may well be a public pool.

 In the end, of course, GPR does not replace hands-on excavations, but diggings can focus on specific areas and constructions as they will immediately fit into the broader overview of the site.
 At present, the data is being analyzed manually, which is very time-consuming.
-Scholars are working on developing some new automated technique to speed up the process.
+Scholars are working on developing some new automated techniques to speed up the process.

 Similar surveys have been tentatively carried out at Interamna Lirenas (south-east of Rome) in Italy and in Alborough, Northern Yorkshire in the UK.
 Still researchers are aiming to use GPR to survey major cities as well.
-Their ambition includes sites like Miletus in Turkey, Cyrene in Libya, and Nicopolis in Greece, which all spread out over a vast area.
+Their ambition includes sites like Miletus in Turkey, Cyrene in Libya, and Nicopolis in Greece, which are all spread out over a vast area.

-Personally, I would like to consider places like Damascus, Cairo and Ecbatana, which are entirely hidden by modern constructions.
+Personally, I would like to consider places like Damascus, Cairo, and Ecbatana, which are entirely hidden by modern constructions.
 Unfortunately, the local governments inevitably have the final say.

 5 comments: